sap-tutorials/Tutorials/tutorials/iot-express-4-create-thing-model/iot-express-4-create-thing-model.md

  Now that we have a package, we can start putting properties reflecting the measurements but also the master data that we need for out things.
 Let's assume we are producing this greenhouse for processing warranty claims, we use a serial number to track every individual greenhouse.

-  Please make sure you use the thing modeler based on odata.
+  Please make sure you use the thing modeler based on OData.
 You can check this by checking that you choose the package in the thing modeler at the top with a drop down instead of at the bottom.
 If the later is the case please check your role collection established when you initially configured the tenant to include `Thing_Engineer_Odata` and not `Thing_Engineer` or `Thing_Engineer_Fiori_Launchpad`.

   1. Go to the **Thing Properties Catalog** by clicking on the tile with the same name in the home page.
   2. Select your `greenhouse` package.